Andricus curvator: Life cycle

 Adult gall wasps emerge in the spring, from galls formed on the bud the previous year.
 The spring generation lay eggs usually on a leaf, occasionally on a twig or on catkins and the leaf galls appear soon after the leaves emerge.
 They are approximately 8 mm, roughly globular and have thin walls with a small inner gall.
-They often coalesce and can clustered near the leaf base where they can cause distortion.
+They often coalesce and can be clustered near the leaf base where they can cause distortion.
 Galls on a twig cause the twig to bend and it can also occur at the tip.
 These galls have an interior cavity which can be spherical or oval.
 A fourth sexual gall can also develop on the base of a catkin stalk and is up to 5 mm diameter.
 What remains of the catkin is bent 90° and can still be seen at the tip.
-The female wasp develop within the gall and emerge in May or June, laying her eggs on a young bud.
+The female wasps develop within the gall and emerge in May or June, laying their eggs on a young bud.

 Sometimes known as a collared gall the asexual gall is often concealed among the bud scales, and at first, are difficult to find.
 The scales may fall away, exposing a 3 mm, smooth, brown, skittle-shaped gall with a nipple-like tip, usually surrounded by a pale ring.
 In old galls the ring may not be seen.
 The wasp overwinters in the gall.

 The galls have been found on Algerian oak (Quercus canariensis), Turkey oak (Quercus cerris), Portuguese oak (Quercus faginea), Spanish oak (Quercus × hispanica), sessile oak (Quercus petraea), downy oak (Quercus pubescens), Pyrenean oak (Quercus pyrenaica) and pedunculate oak (Quercus robur).

 Distribution

-The gall is found from Ireland to the Ukraine and from Fennoscandia to the Mediterranean.
+The gall is found from Ireland to Ukraine and from Fennoscandia to the Mediterranean.